Sagarmatha National Park: Flora

 The forests in the subalpine belt consist of fir, Himalayan birch and rhododendron.
 Juniper and rhododendron prevail at elevations of 4000-5000 m.
 Mosses and lichens grow above 5000 m.
 More than 1,000 floral species were recorded in the national park.

 Fauna

-Sagarmatha National Park hosts 208 bird species including Impeyan pheasant, bearded vulture, snowcock, and alpine chough, and has been identified by BirdLife International as an Important Bird Area (IBA).
-Ungulates include Himalayan thar, Himalayan serow and musk deer.
+Sagarmatha National Park hosts 208 bird species including Impeyan pheasant, bearded vulture, snowcock and alpine chough.
+It has been designated as an Important Bird Area.
+Ungulates include Himalayan tahr, Himalayan serow and musk deer.
 The snow leopard inhabits elevations above 3500 m, and the Indian leopard roams forests in lower elevations.